-Zecchino, in Italian, is powerful gold coin weighed 3.5 grams of pure gold, minted by the Republic of Venice in 1284.
-Initially called ducato, it was called the zecchino after the name of the Venetian mint, the "zecca".
-To buy an ancient gold zecchino, one of the most appreciated coins in the ancient world, means to buy a piece of the history of an ancient city and republic, so long renowned (for XII centuries) for its wealth, power, and commercial enterprise.
+Zecchino is a powerful gold coin weighed 3.5 grams of pure gold, minted by the Republic of Venice from 1284 to 1797.
+Initially called ducato, then zecchino from the name of the Venetian mint, the "zecca".
+Having an ancient gold zecchino, one of the most appreciated coins in the ancient world, means to have a truly amazing piece of history of a Republic so long renowned for its wealth, power, and commercial enterprise.
+An incomparable gift for a student who is about to graduate (graduation gift idea) in history, archeology, cultural heritage, etc., or to any person who is passionate about antiques.

 Ancient pure venetian gold